New Jersey Medical Malpractice Lawyers

 New Jersey Medical Malpractice Lawyers at Folkman Law Offices, P.C.
 Help Victims of Misdiagnosis and Delayed Diagnosis Claim Compensation

 If you or someone you know has been injured, disabled, or was fatally injured as a result of a physician’s negligence, it is vital to consult with an experienced and reputable medical malpractice lawyer.
 The laws are very specific and often overwhelming to navigate.
 New Jersey medical malpractice lawyers at Folkman Law Offices, P.C. are committed to helping their clients claim all entitled compensation available to them.

 Call us at 856-354-9444, or contact us online to schedule a consultation today.
-Our offices are conveniently located in Cherry Hill, New Jersey, Philadelphia, and King of Prussia, Pennsylvania and we proudly serve clients throughout Southeastern Pennsylvania and South Jersey.
+Our offices are conveniently located in Cherry Hill, New Jersey and Philadelphia, Pennsylvania.
+We proudly serve clients throughout Southeastern Pennsylvania and South Jersey.